How to Decide Whether to Go to Law School as a Nontraditional Student

 Do I Have Relationships With Former Professors Who Could Write Letters of Recommendation?

-This is something a lot of people don’t think of, but law school applications usually require at least three letters of recommendation.
+It is something a lot of people don’t think of, but law school applications usually require at least three letters of recommendation.
 While it may be beneficial to include a recommendation from your current boss, that is not always the case.
 It depends on what field you’re coming from.
 The whole point of the letters of recommendation is to show that other people can see that you’ll do well in law school and as a lawyer.
 Since law school requires a large amount of intense study, former professors are usually your best bet.

 If you are thinking of law school, you should start reconnecting with people early in the process so the relationship can be rebuilt.